Europe should brace for U.S. tariffs on several fronts: German official

 Beyer said he told U.S. officials that he did not view imposing tariffs ahead of any such settlement talks “as a great way to build confidence in that process.”

-European companies could also face sanctions as early as August or September over U.S. objections about Russia’s Nord Stream 2 natural gas pipeline project, Beyer said.
+European companies could also face sanctions as early as August or September over U.S. objections about Russia's Nord Stream 2 natural gas pipeline project here, Beyer said.

-The 760-mile (1,225-km) pipeline project to ship gas from Russia under the Baltic Sea to Germany drawn U.S. objections on security grounds and divided the European Union.
+The 760-mile (1,225-km) pipeline project to ship gas from Russia under the Baltic Sea to Germany has drawn U.S. objections on security grounds and divided the European Union.

 Nord Stream 2 is led by Russian state gas producer Gazprom (GAZP.MM), with 50% of the funding provided by Germany’s Uniper (UN01.DE) and BASF’s (BASFn.DE) Wintershall unit, Anglo-Dutch firm Shell (RDSa.L), Austria’s OMV (OMVV.VI) and France’s Engie (ENGIE.PA).

-Eastern European, Nordic and Baltic Sea countries see the pipeline as increasing Moscow’s economic grip on Europe.
-But many politicians and energy companies in Germany support Nord Stream 2 as a way to ensure steady gas supplies as Europe’s largest economy weans itself off of coal and nuclear power.

-U.S. Energy Secretary Rick Perry in May said a sanctions bill putting onerous restrictions on companies involved in the project would come in the “not too distant future.”
-Washington fears the pipeline will increase the European Union’s reliance on Russian gas.
+U.S. Energy Secretary Rick Perry in May said a sanctions bill here putting onerous restrictions on companies involved in the project would come in the "not too distant future."

+Washington fears the pipeline will ultimately increase the European Union’s reliance on Russian gas.

+Additional reporting by David Shepardson in Washington; editing by Bernadette Baum, James Dalgleish and G Crosse